joshbegley/nyt-latest/README.md

 **Caitlin Clark's return to Iowa was a celebration for Hawkeyes fans, a boon for WNBA**\
-`WNBA teams, like the Fever, are playing exhibition games at stars' alma maters, a sign of tightening binds between college and the pros.`\
+`WNBA teams, like the Fever, are playing exhibition games at stars' alma maters, a sign of tightening links between college and the pros.`\
 https://nytimes.com/athletic/6333651/2025/05/04/caitlin-clark-iowa-indiana-fever-wnba/

 **Trump Says He Wants Alcatraz Restored as a Prison**\